diogovalentte/mantium/integrations.md

 ## Limitations

 Tranga can download chapters from mangas from many sources (called connectors in Tranga).
-They are like Mantium source sites (_MangaDex, ComicK, etc._).
+They are like Mantium source sites (_MangaDex, MangaPlus, etc._).
 Currently, the only connector/source site that Mantium and Tranga both share is MangaDex.
 This means that only mangas from MangaDex will work with this integration.

 # Suwayomi